SPDEBench: An Extensive Benchmark for Learning Stochastic PDEs: Broader Impact, Ethics statement and reproducibility

-\textbf{Broader impact:} The proposed SPDEBench dataset and ML models will benefit researchers and practitioners in applied mathematics, computational physics, and engineering who rely on efficient surrogates for expensive or intractable numerical simulations.
+The proposed SPDEBench dataset and ML models will benefit researchers and practitioners in applied mathematics, computational physics, and engineering who rely on efficient surrogates for expensive or intractable numerical simulations.
 It also supports the machine learning community in developing and benchmarking models capable of capturing spatio-temporal roughness in data, thus facilitating broader advancements in scientific machine learning.
-To prevent misinterpretation or over-reliance, SPDEBench ensures transparency in data generation and evaluation, especially given the challenges posed by singularities and numerical artifacts.

-This is the \textbf{Supplementary Materials} for "SPDEBench: An Extensive Benchmark for Learning Regular and Singular Stochastic PDEs".
+We are not aware of any potential ethical concerns arising from this research, as it does not involve human subjects, sensitive data, or foreseeable negative societal impacts.
+All datasets used are publicly available for academic purposes.
+To ensure the reproducibility of our results, we have provided the source code, detailed experimental configurations, and data preprocessing scripts in our supplementary materials.